satpalsr/sdk/README.md

 HYTOPIA is a modern games platform inspired by Minecraft, Roblox, and Rec Room.

 HYTOPIA allows you to create your own highly-sharable, immersive, massively multiplayer games in a voxel-like style by writing TypeScript or JavaScript.
 All playable in a web browser on any device!
+No need to deal with hosting or complex server infrastructure either, simply upload your game to HYTOPIA and we'll handle the scaling, server costs, and more!

 ## What is this SDK?